xpertopensourcegh/harness-core-ui/src/modules/70-pipeline/components/AbstractSteps/readme.md

   - icon
   - name
   - processFormData: Define in every step if you want post process data
+  - isNewStep: will tell you if its an new step and is it allowed to change identifier or not

 - Other Steps
   - stepPaletteVisible = false